Get in Touch

 2. Work Surface

 The material of the work surface is often stainless steel too, for similar reasons as above.
 It is resistant to biological contamination, it is easy to disinfect, and it does not require any special coating.
-It is also sturdy and will support mostly any lab equipment you can use in a microbiology lab.
+It is also sturdy and will support almost any lab equipment you can use in a microbiology lab.

 3. Pre-filter